- Equestrian (nearby)

 Set in 500 acres of sub-tropical parkland, overlooking Kenmare Bay, this classic Victorian hotel is blessed with one of the most beautiful locations in Ireland.
 Originally one of the great old railway hotels, the Parknasilla Great Southern Hotel, it has gone through a pe ...

-Bruce and Laura Mulcahy’s stylish contemporary restaurant has long been one of Kenmare’s most consistently pleasing dining venues and, after a brief absence, Bruce Mulcahy returned to his own kitchen in 2013 and things are "back where they were&quo ...
+CLOSED - RELOCATING TO MAIN STREET Bruce and Laura Mulcahy’s stylish contemporary restaurant has long been one of Kenmare’s most consistently pleasing dining venues and, after a brief absence, Bruce Mulcahy returned to his own kitchen in 2013 and ...